Learning Randomized Reductions: : Learning Randomized Self-Reductions

+{\it Regression Formulation and Loss Function.} Bitween formulates RSR discovery as a supervised learning problem by treating each query function $q \in Q$ as a potential target variable.
+For each query $q$, we construct a regression problem where $\Pi(q(x_i, r_i))$ serves as the dependent variable and the monomials $V(x_i, r_i)$ over all query evaluations serve as features.
+The loss function for a given target query $q$ is (writing $\Pi_i = \Pi(q(x_i, r_i))$ and $V_i = V(x_i, r_i)$): {

+} where $\lambda > 0$ is the regularization parameter (selected via grid search), and $R(\mathbf{C}) = \|\mathbf{C}\|_1$ for Lasso or $R(\mathbf{C}) = \|\mathbf{C}\|_2^2$ for Ridge.
+Sparsification proceeds iteratively: after initial regression, monomials with coefficients below threshold are eliminated, and regression is repeated on reduced space until convergence.
+The optimization problem: {

+} The term "modulo regression" in \Cref{alg:main}'s caption reflects that the regression step (line 6) can use any backend.
+This modularity enables comparing optimization paradigms.

-{\it Key Technical Components.} The implementation involves several involved components detailed in Appendix~\Cref{sec:implementation-details-appendix}.
+{\it Key Technical Components.} The implementation utilizes several involved components detailed in \Cref{sec:implementation-details-appendix}.
 We first perform \textit{supervised learning conversion} to transform the unsupervised RSR discovery problem into supervised regression, followed by \textit{cross-validation} using grid search with 5-fold cross-validation for hyperparameter optimization. \textit{Sparsification} through iterative dimensionality reduction eliminates irrelevant terms, while \textit{rational approximation} converts floating-point coefficients to interpretable rational forms.
-We employ \textit{property testing} to verify discovered RSRs on held-out test data and \textit{formal verification} using symbolic execution tools for rigorous validation.
-Finally, our \textit{library setting} approach constructs complex RSRs using elementary function properties.
-The complexity analysis shows that for low-degree polynomials, \tool operates in polynomial time $O(t_{\text{terms}} \times n_{\text{samples}} \times n_{\text{features}}^2)$, though the exponential growth of monomials with degree necessitates careful {\it degree} and {\it query} selection in practice.
+Lastly, we verify the discovered properties using the simplification method of SymPy \citep{sympy} after converting them to zero-valued equations.
+The complexity analysis shows that for low-degree polynomials, \tool operates in polynomial time $O(t_{\text{terms}} \times n_{\text{samples}} \times n_{\text{features}}^2)$, though the exponential growth of monomials with some degree necessitates careful {\it degree} and {\it query} selection in practice.